-The best papers will typically consider several strategic alternatives that emerge from their analyses, making a case for why their preferred course of action is the best one to pursue, and then detail that course of action in their target market choice, positioning statement and 4Ps presentation.
-Quantitative and qualitative analyses should be used to analyze and support the preferred course of action.
+Better papers will typically consider several strategic alternatives that emerge from their analyses, making a case for why their preferred course of action is the best, and then detail that course of action in their target market choice, positioning statement and 4Ps presentation.
+Quantitative and qualitative analyses should be used to analyze and support preferred course of action.